-What are some of the key skills one needs to have to attain success?
+What are some key skills one needs to have to attain success?

 Entrepreneurship has been a very fulfilling journey as I have to learn and discover a lot about myself and meet many great people along the way.

-I was actually taught beading by Ms Juliana Mukiti.
+Ms Juliana Mukiti actually taught me beading.
 She is an amazing lady who ended up being my mentor in my business.
 She has helped me to embrace my fears and discover more.

 I have always been passionate about fashion from a very young age, and when I was taught this, I fell in love and decided to explore more and get into it.
 I focus on African jewellery because of my passion for everything made in Africa.

 It is about the richness and authenticity that comes from different cultures.
 I saw it as an opportunity to make jewellery that embraces African art and style and can be appreciated worldwide; it is a way for the world to appreciate African culture.

 Being a woman in business, how does it influence your business venture?

 Being a woman in business, especially in the fashion industry, has been really amazing for me as it has been easier for women to trust me when I make customized pieces as I myself wear them, and I have also got a lot of support from other women who are designers and stylists.